 Christmas Island and the Cocos Keeling islands are two very remote small islands in the Indian Ocean under the jurisdiction of the Australian Government.
-The nearest large land mass is the island of Java which is approximately 350 km from Christmas Island.
+The nearest large land mass to Christmas Island is the island of Java which is approximately 350 km north.
 The nearest landmass to the Cocos Keeling islands is Sumatra c.
-900 km distant.
+900 km north.

 The question then arises – if the sea gap between Borneo and Sulawesi is less than 150 km why are not more Bornean figs found in Sulawesi and more figs from Sulawesi not found in Borneo ?

 It is commonly assumed that because figs originated in NE India that fig migration was exclusively West to East from Borneo to Sulawesi across Wallace’s Line and onto the Pacific Islands and Australia.
 In fact there are quite a number of figs which having crossed from Borneo to Sulawesi evolved into different species east of Borneo.
 These figs then crossed Wallace’s Line East to West back into Borneo almost certainly in the gut of a flying fox or imperial pigeon.
 These figs include;

 For a possible explanation of of why Borneo and Sulawesi do not share more fig species and why Wallace’s Line has proved to be more effective in restricting fig migration East to West and not West to East see Figs and Islands 02: Maratua, Sulawesi and the Philippines